The Lorentz Group with Dual-Translations and the Conformal Group: Rotations/Boosts; the Setup for Translations

 where repeated indices are summed and the $\omega_{\rho \sigma}$ are parameters antisymmetric in $\rho \sigma$ that determine the Lorentz transformation $\Lambda.$ Indices $\mu,\nu,... \in$ $\{x,y,z,t\}$ = $\{1,2,3,4\}$ are for Minkowski coordinates with diagonal metric $\eta^{\mu\nu}$ = diag$(+1,+1,+1,-1).$ The notation for 3-space indices has $i,j,k,... \in$ $\{x,y,z\}$ = $\{1,2,3\}.$

-One finds that the order of application of transformations is important, giving rise to the Lie algebra of the Lorentz group.
-The angular momentum matrices satisfy the well-known commutation relations
+One finds that the order of application of transformations is important; rotating about $x$ then about $y$ differs from rotating about $y$ first then $x$.
+For infinitesimal transformations, one arrives at the Lie algebra of the Lorentz group.
+The angular momentum matrices that generate spacetime rotations satisfy the well-known commutation relations